MooersLab/pymolsnips/README.md

 Richard Stallman stepped away from the project in 2008, and others took over the maintenance of the core program.

 Emacs has been around for 45 years.
-According to the Lindy's Law (the future life expectancy of a technology is proportional to its current age, so every additional period of survival implies a longer remaining life expectancy), it should be around for another 45 years.
+According to Lindy's Law, the future life expectancy of a technology is proportional to its current age, so every additional period of survival implies a longer remaining life expectancy.

-Here, we refer to GNU Emacs.
+This law suggests that Emacs should be around for another 45 years.

 Over 100 other variants of Emacs are available.
+Here, we focus on GNU Emacs.
-Gnu Emacs is the base Emacs that some of the variants are built on top of.
+Gnu Emacs is the base Emacs that most of the variants are built on top of.
-These include Doom Emacs, Preclude Emacs, Spacemacs, and scimax.
+These variants include Doom Emacs, Preclude Emacs, Spacemacs, and scimax.

 Like PyMOL, Emacs was designed to be highly extensible.
 This is large part of its popularity.